OneDeadKey/kalamine/README.rst

     sudo cp layout.xkb_custom /usr/share/X11/xkb/symbols/custom

 Your keyboard layout will be listed as “Custom” in the keyboard settings.
+This works on both Wayland and X.Org.
+Depending on your system, you might have to relog to your session or to reboot X completely.

 On X.Org you can also select your keyboard layout from the command line: